by Vrindavan Das

 There are many of them.

-Many Yoginis have human female bodies, but the heads could be representing an animalistic life forms, for example, a Buffalo, lioness or antipope.
+Many Yoginis have human female bodies, but the heads could represent animalistic life forms, for example, a Buffalo, lioness, or antipope.

 The Yoginis represent different forms of Shakti, they are companions of Shri Adi Shakti, the Great Mother.